 4. Get connected

-Employers are at the core of many of our activities.
-Over 400 have contributed to the Award during the past 10 years.
-They support us through running modules, workshops, mock interviews and sponsoring prizes.
-Approximately one third of large recruiter opportunities are filled by those who have already worked for the organisation.
-Meeting employers on the Award can help you gain this internship experience.
+Employers support us through running modules, workshops, mock interviews and sponsoring prizes.
+Many opportunities are filled by those who have already worked for the organisation.
+Meeting employers on the Award can help you gain internship experience and professional connections.

 5. Prepare for the recruitment process